cypnk/Anime-List/README.md

 Shumatsu no Izetta (Izetta: The Last Witch) *2016*
 Shumatsu Touring (Touring After the Apocalypse) *2025*
 Silent Möbius *1991, 1992, 1998*
+Silent Witch: Chinmoku no Majo no Kakushigoto (Secrets of the Silent Witch) *2025*
 SKET Dance *2011*
 Skip to Loafer *2023*
 Slam Dunk *1993, 1994, 1995*